What net worth makes you rich? Don’t look to Shawn (not his real name) for any inspiration.

-Regarding the notion of building wealth, and following Stanley’s discussion about the wealth equation, it should come as no surprise that the way to make it into the PAW category is to take some level of risk beyond investing in the stock market, and that’s typically through business ownership.
+Regarding the notion of building wealth, what net worth makes you rich, and following Stanley’s discussion about the wealth equation, it should come as no surprise that the way to make it into the PAW category is to take some level of risk beyond investing in the stock market, and that’s typically through business ownership.

-I found an interesting chart at Visual Capitalist:
+I found an interesting chart at Visual Capitalist net worth chart:

 What this chart suggests is that the more affluent one is, the more business ownership represents a part of the total wealth equation.